Welcome, Service Members!

 Academic Programs for Military Personnel

-Advanced Education Programs (AEP) incorporate a variety of sub-programs through which military personnel can pursue fully funded masters or doctoral degrees.
+Advanced Education Programs (AEPs) incorporate a variety of sub-programs through which military personnel can pursue fully funded masters or doctoral degrees.
 These sub-programs include:

 1. Advanced Civil Schooling (ACS)